XuyangHao123/3D_Occluded_HPE/README.md

 # Info: About the proposed framework
 In this work we have proposed an attention based distillation framework for the occludeded 3D human pose estimation.
+The framework is impletation with pytorch, ande the version is contained in the requirements.txt.
 The sturcture of the proposed model is following.
 ## About the pose filling network
 **The Structure**
 the filling network is composed with an attention filling model and several global attention finetuning models.